-Speech and Language Assessments
+Speech and Language Assessments (specializing in CAS and complex communication needs)

 AAC – Augmentative and Alternative Communication Assessments and program design

-- Consultative Services to Therapists and Schools
+- Consultative Services to therapists, families, and schools.

-- Training and Educational Programs
+- Training and Educational Programs for parents, therapists, schools, and clinics.

 Welcome I am Shannon Archer the lead therapist and creator of A Gift of Speech.